 After you have found the job it can be converted into a working residence permit within Germany.
-To apply for this visa you need to have a degree or complete a vocational training, as well as have some funds on the banking account to support yourself.
+To apply for this visa you need to have a degree or completed vocational training, as well as have some funds on the banking account to support yourself.

-Since 2020 holders of job seeking visa can also work up to 10 hours per week.
+From 2020 holders of job-seeker visas can also work up to 10 hours per week.